sassoftware/model-container-recipes/base-image-cli/README.md

 * Python 3 base image is used for scoring Python 3 models
 * R base image is used for scoring R models

-**Note:** The SAS Micro Analytic Service Python (MASPY) base image is used for scoring SAS DS2 models and will be available with SAS Model Manager 15.3 in November 2019.

 ### Installation

 Use Git tools to download current project from the Git repository.